-Winter has its downsides though.
+Winter can be “the most wonderful time of the year,” but it also has its downsides.
 Among them are shorter days, frigid temperatures and of course – the driving conditions.
-The roads during the winter can make even the shortest of trips a white-knuckle adventure – and for good reason.
-According to the 2015 Allstate Canada Safe Driving Study, December, January and February see higher collision frequencies on Canadian roads compared to other months of the year.
+Winter roads can make even the shortest of trips a white-knuckle adventure – and for good reason.
+According to the 2018 Allstate Canada Safe Driving Study, January and February see higher collision frequencies on Canadian roads compared to other months of the year.

 The best way to avoid road headaches is to not drive at all during bad weather.
 But, if you must drive, consider these preventative measures to help ensure everyone enjoys a safe winter season on our roads.

-Take your vehicle for a check-up: At the start of the season, get a maintenance inspection and have your mechanic check the engine, brakes, oil, belts, hoses, battery fluid levels, battery posts and cable connectors.
+Maintain your vehicle: At the start of the season, get a maintenance inspection and have your mechanic check the engine, brakes, oil, belts, hoses, battery fluid levels, battery posts and cable connectors.
 Bad connections can prevent your car from starting.
-Also be sure to check and replace your windshield wipers if they’re worn.
+Also be sure to check and replace your windshield wipers if they are worn.

 Keep an eye out: Throughout the season ensure your defroster and heater are working properly; keep your washer fluid topped up; and never let the indicator on your fuel gauge fall below the halfway point.
 If you wind up getting stranded on the road due to the weather, having at least a half tank of gas will be crucial.

 Invest in winter tires: There’s a reason why winter tires are mandatory in some regions of the country: they work.
 Winter tires grip the road better in cold and snowy weather, which will help provide more control.
 Make sure your tires remain properly inflated throughout the season.
 Tires lose a pound of pressure for every 5 degrees Celsius the temperature drops.
 When looking for winter tires, take some time to do your research before you buy.